edge-labs/spring-rest-mongodb/Readme.md

                  { role: "readWriteAnyDatabase", db: "admin" } ]
       }
     )

     Update application.properties with correct values.

-Additional notes
+### Additional notes

-install robo 3T to display records.
+    Install robo 3T to display records.

-Bad Introduction to DependecyInjection
+### Bad Introduction to DependecyInjection (by kiquetal)

     Well, the IoC managed by Spring, will lookup for annotations like
     @Component
     @Service
     @Repository
     @Configuration

  You `expose` this object , to be automatically injected using `Autowired`, what do you expose?

-You expose `implementations` but reference by Autowired the interface.
+ You expose `implementations` but reference by Autowired interfaces.